-The Funky Chicken shows you the best that the North and South islands have to offer.
-You can start anywhere you like and end up where you began, or using our Unlimited Travel offer repeat some sectors again for free!
+The Funky Chicken shows you the best that the North and South islands offer.
+You can start anywhere you like and end up where you began, or using our Unlimited Travel offer, repeat some sectors for free!

 Departing Auckland we head south-east to the pristine beaches of the Coromandel and the world-famous Cathedral Cove (included).
 Here you have the option to kayak around this stunning coastline (optional activity) as well as the opportunity to visit Hot Water Beach (included); a unique surf beach where if you catch the tide right, you can dig a hole in the sand to create your own personal spa pool.